okta/odyssey/FORMS.md

 - `out-of-range`: When an Input is outside of range constrictions.
 - `placeholder-shown`: When placeholder text is visible.
 - `read-only`: When an Input cannot be changed by the user.
-- `read-wrate`: When an Input is user-editable (rather than read-only).
+- `read-write`: When an Input is user-editable (rather than read-only).
 This is the default state.
 - `required`: When an Input is required.
 - `target-within`: When a child is a `target`.
 - `target`: When the component is the target of a URL. e.g. `site.com/form#firstname`